7 Things to Do Before You Get a Real Estate License

 Other fixed expenses that you can plan for will be the costs associated with being a real estate agent.
-These will be joining a Board of Realtors which is inclusive of C.A.R. and N.A.R. dues and a Multiple Listing Service where you can search for properties.
+These include joining a Board of Realtors (inclusive of C.A.R. and N.A.R. dues) and a Multiple Listing Service where you can search for properties.

 #5 Work Solo or on a Team?

-Start thinking now about if you want to work solo or on a team.
-Both have their own pros and cons but one is not necessarily better than the other.
-You simply have to evaluate the benefits and decide what’s going to work best for you.
+Start thinking now on whether you want to work solo or on a team.
+Both have pros and cons, but one is not better than the other.
+You simply have to evaluate the benefits to decide which works best for you.

-If you are self-motivated and confident, working solo may be the way to go.
-It will allow you to make your own schedule, answer to yourself, and when you earn a commission it’s not shared with team members.
+If you are self-motivated and confident, working solo is the way to go.
+It will allow you to make your own schedule, answer to yourself, and when you earn a commission, it won't be shared with team members.
 If the idea of handling all aspects of your business on your own gets you excited, then working solo is a good choice for you.

 Working on a Team